 Get Better Results with a Supporter-Specific Multi-Channel Fundraising Strategy

 EveryAction recently held a Q&A panel with our partner One & All to explore how nonprofits can unlock the power of multi-channel fundraising to expand their donor bases.
-We asked One & All President and Chief Growth Officer Kevin White why approaching each supporter as an individual across multiple channels helps nonprofits achieve better results—here’s what he said.
+We asked One & All President and Chief Growth Officer Kevin White why approaching each supporter as an individual across channels helps nonprofits achieve better results—here’s what he said.

 Q: How can nonprofits communicate in a supporter-specific way, rather than a channel-specific way?
 Why is that better?